FelipeDuarteLuna/FelipeDuarteLuna/README.md

 ### Hi there👋

-💻👨‍💻 I'm Felipe Luna, Software Engineer at @totvs with more than 9 years of experience, working in the area of ​​Development of new functionalities and maintenance of routines for ERP Microsiga Protheus and TSS (TOTVS Service Soa), from use to business rule.
+💻👨‍💻 I'm Felipe Luna, Software Engineer at @totvs with more than 10 years of experience, working in the area of ​​Development of new features and maintenance of routines for ERP Microsiga Protheus and TSS (TOTVS Service Soa), from usability to business rules.

-• Development of automated test scripts: Unit Test (AdvPR, Jasmine/Karma) and Interface Test (TIR - Totvs Interface Robot).
+• ✅ Development of automated test scripts: Unit Tests (AdvPR, Jasmine/Karma) and e2ed Interface Tests (TIR - Totvs Interface Robot and Cypress).

-- 🔭 I’m currently working on Portal TSS + New NFS-e projects.
+- 👨‍💻🧑‍💼 I'm currently working on Dashboard Documentos Processados ​​(Front) + TSS 4.0.0 (Back-End) projects.
-- 🌱 I’m currently learning Angular, Jasmine/Karma and Docker.
+- 📚 I'm currently learning Angular, Cypress, C#, Docker and Devops(ci&cd).
-- 👯 I’m looking to collaborate on Projects and Mentoring.
+- 👯 I'm currently collaborating on Mentoring Project the [Portal Ascepa](https://github.com/techexpertspro/portal-ascepa)
 - 📫 How to reach me: Felipe Duarte Luna

   <a href="https://www.linkedin.com/in/felipe-duarte-luna/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>